PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

 # Creating a cross-platform binary module with the .NET Core command-line interface tools

-This example uses the [.NET Core command-line interface tools][dotnet-cli], a.k.a the `dotnet CLI`, to demonstrate how to create a binary module that is portable across operating systems supported by `PowerShell Core` as well as `Windows PowerShell` version 3 and higher.
+This example uses the [.NET Core command-line interface tools][dotnet-cli] (aka `dotnet CLI`) to demonstrate how to create a binary module that is portable across operating systems supported by `PowerShell Core` as well as `Windows PowerShell` version 3 and higher.

-Because the binary module's assembly will be created as a `.NET Standard 2.0 class library`, the same assembly can be imported into `Windows PowerShell` as well as `PowerShell Core`.
+Because the binary module's assembly will be created as a `.NET Standard 2.0 class library`, the same assembly can be imported into both PowerShell Core and Windows PowerShell.
 This means you do not have to build separate assemblies to target these two different implementations of PowerShell.